LKbryan777/simple-banking-app-v2/README.md

     app.config['SECRET_KEY'] = os.environ.get('SECRET_KEY') or secrets.token_hex(16)
 ```

-The original implementation sets the SECRET_KEY to a randomly generated value using secrets.token_hex(16) if no environment variable is set.
-While this fallback seems secure at first glance, it introduces a critical vulnerability in a production environment where the environment variable may be unset or misconfigured.
+The initial implementation assigns the SECRET_KEY a randomly generated value via secrets.token_hex(16) if an environment variable is not defined.
+Although this fallback appears to be secure at first sight, it creates a significant vulnerability in a production environment where the environment variable might be absent or incorrectly set.

 ```python
 # Create Flask application